King Hunt Chess: How It Works and How to Spot It

 How do you spot a king hunt in your own games?

-You spot a king hunt by checking whether a forcing move can drag the king forward and whether each reply can be met by another check, threat, or tempo-gaining attacking move.
-If the king has fewer safe squares after every step, the hunt may be real.
+You spot a king hunt by asking whether one forcing move can drag the king forward and whether every reply can be met with another gain of time.
+The king should have fewer safe squares after each step, not more.
+Test that idea against the Lasker study board before replaying the full game.

 Should you calculate every check in a king hunt?